pradhanhitesh/graphR/README.md

 - 📝 **Smart Summarization**: Uses OpenAI API to generate a concise overview of the profile.

-- 🖥️ **Interactive UI**: Simple and responsive frontend for inputting and viewing profiles.
+- 🖥️ **Interactive Graph**: Simple and responsive visualization of papers associated with the author using graph networks, including community detection.

 ## 🎥 How to find PubMed profile link of any researcher?